Ku Klux Klan: Suppressing the vote

+Decrease in activity

 By 1868, two years after the Klan's creation, its activity was beginning to decrease.
-Members were hiding behind Klan masks and robes as a way to avoid prosecution for freelance violence.
+Klan members hid behind masks and robes to avoid prosecution for freelance violence.
 Many influential Southern Democrats feared that Klan lawlessness provided an excuse for the federal government to retain its power over the South, and they began to turn against it.
-There were outlandish claims made, such as Georgian B. H. Hill stating "that some of these outrages were actually perpetrated by the political friends of the parties slain."
+There were outlandish claims made, such as Georgian B. H. Hill stating, "that some of these outrages were actually perpetrated by the political friends of the parties slain."

 Resistance

 Union Army veterans in mountainous Blount County, Alabama, organized "the anti-Ku Klux".
-They put an end to violence by threatening Klansmen with reprisals unless they stopped whipping Unionists and burning Black churches and schools.
-Armed Black people formed their own defense in Bennettsville, South Carolina, and patrolled the streets to protect their homes.

-National sentiment gathered to crack down on the Klan, even though some Democrats at the national level questioned whether the Klan really existed, or believed that it was a creation of nervous Southern Republican governors.
-Many southern states began to pass anti-Klan legislation.
+They curtailed local violence by threatening Klansmen with reprisals unless they stopped whipping Unionists and burning black churches and schools.
+Armed black people formed their own defense in Bennettsville, South Carolina, and patrolled the streets to protect their homes.
+While national sentiment rose against the Klan, it was "still regarded as something of a joke".
+In line with this view, Southern conservative newspapers and the Northern Democratic papers blamed these Southern atrocities on Radical Republicans, alleging that attempts were being made to "hide Radical Rottenness behind a cloud of Ku-Klux" and deriding this concern as "Ku-Klux fever", a supposed conspiracy to swell Republican power.
+National Democrats further claimed that it was "unnecessary to legislate against a myth" and argued that Republicans were using this issue to manufacture "an emotional issue for the 1870 campaigns" and were "waving the bloody shirt".
+Amid this controversy, several Southern states began to pass anti-Klan legislation.

 Benjamin Butler wrote the Civil Rights Act of 1871.

-In January 1871, Pennsylvania Republican senator John Scott convened a congressional committee which took testimony from 52 witnesses about Klan atrocities, accumulating 12 volumes.
-In February, former Union general and congressman Benjamin Butler of Massachusetts introduced the Civil Rights Act of 1871 (Ku Klux Klan Act).
-This added to the enmity that Southern white Democrats bore toward him.
+In January 1871, Pennsylvania Republican senator John Scott convened a congressional committee that took extensive testimony from witnesses about Klan atrocities, producing multiple volumes of evidence.
+In February, former Union general and Massachusetts congressman Benjamin Butler introduced the Civil Rights Act of 1871 (Ku Klux Klan Act).
+This further increased the enmity that Southern white Democrats bore toward him.
 While the bill was being considered, further violence in the South swung support for its passage.
 The governor of South Carolina appealed for federal troops to assist his efforts in keeping control of the state.
-A riot and massacre occurred in a Meridian, Mississippi, courthouse, from which a Black state representative escaped by fleeing to the woods.
-The 1871 Civil Rights Act allowed the president to suspend habeas corpus.
+A riot and massacre occurred in a courthouse in Meridian, Mississippi, from which a black state representative escaped by fleeing to the woods.
+The 1871 Civil Rights Act allowed the president to suspend habeas corpus, which caused uproar among some newspapers and Democrats, who claimed that this centralized presidential power, trampled on the Constitution, that federal intervention was what caused the violence, and that it would "make twenty Ku-Klux where there is now one".